-If you are on the Total Rewards Diamond Casino rate, what is the “real” cost of the room?
+If you are on the Caesars Diamond Casino rate, what is the “real” cost of the room?

-I’m Marriott Platinum / Platinum Premier: Will I get upgraded?
+I’m Marriott Bonvoy Platinum / Titanium / Ambassador: Will I get upgraded?
 Will I get points?
 Will I get on-property benefits?

 Free breakfast is not an included benefit.
 Marriott grants the Atlantis an exemption from the on-property breakfast benefit.
 Suffice it to say, there is no executive lounge.

-Will I earn Marriott points from the stay?
+Will I earn Marriott Bonvoy points from the stay?

-How much will food run me at Atlantis?
+How much will food cost me at Atlantis Bahamas?

 The answer is ALL OF YOUR MONEY.